jonnyjackson26/learn-markdown-game/README.md

 add a gradient layer thing to show progress

 # Todo:
-add a hint button that shows a gif?
+for the live editor have it show download button and horizontal/veritcal toggle button add a hint button that shows a gif?

 make text wrap in the bottom bar